 μPET imaging is done in collaboration with Kuopio University Hospital and with its radiochemistry laboratory and cyclotron.
 Through this collaboration PET imaging with tailor made radiopharmaceuticals can be attained.

-Our SPECT/CT scanner can be used separately or in connection with the other imaging modalities.
+Our CT scanner can be used separately or in connection with the other imaging modalities.

-We have stereotactic small animal holders that can be used in the 7 T magnet, PET and the SPECT/CT device allowing multimodality (MRI/PET/SPECT/CT) imaging in the same coordinates.
+We have stereotactic small animal holders that can be used in the 7 T magnet, PET and the CT device allowing multimodality (MRI/PET/CT) imaging in the same coordinates.

 The Kuopio BIU facility has complete anesthesia and physiological monitoring units suitable for in-bore monitoring of experimental animals.
 These units also allow triggering for breathing and heartbeat -synchronized imaging.
 Lab Animal Centre is easily reachable from the facility and small groups of animals can also be temporarily stored within Kuopio BIU premises.

-Most of our data analysis is done in Matlab.
+Most of our data analysis is done in Matlab and Python.
 Simple image analysis and calculation of e.g. relaxation time maps is performed using our home-built image analysis interface Aedes.
-For more complicated computing (Z-spectroscopy, diffusion tensor imaging…), separate Matlab routines are built.
+For more complicated computing (Z-spectroscopy, diffusion tensor imaging…), separate analysis pipelines can be built.
 Functional and pharmacological MRI data is analyzed in FSL or SPM software and MRS data with LC model.
 Other analysis software for PET, MR and/or CT data include PMOD, Inveon Research Workplace and Carimas.